franz-geoeco/OmniCloudMask_APP/README.md

 ## About OmniCloudMask

-OmniCloudMask (OCM) is a sensor-agnostic deep learning model that segments clouds and cloud shadows.
+OmniCloudMask (OCM) is a sensor-agnostic deep learning model that segments clouds and cloud shadows developed by [Nicholas Wright](https://github.com/wrignj08) and [Jordan A. Caraballo-Vega](https://github.com/jordancaraballo).
 It demonstrates robust state-of-the-art performance across various satellite platforms when classifying clear, cloud, and shadow classes, with balanced overall accuracy values across:
 - **Landsat**: 91.5% clear, 91.5% cloud, and 75.2% shadow
 - **Sentinel-2**: 92.2% clear, 91.2% cloud, and 80.5% shadow
 - **PlanetScope**: 96.9% clear, 98.8% cloud, and 97.4% shadow